MuhammadH/tiny_student_model/README.md

 # tiny_student_model
 A student model using tiny sleep net as the teacher model.

+Model created using tensorflow and keras version 2.7.0

 Credit:
 @INPROCEEDINGS{Supratak2020,
     title = {TinySleepNet: An Efficient Deep Learning Model for Sleep Stage Scoring based on Raw Single-Channel EEG},